Satellite Monitoring

 Thanks to satellites – some operated by NASA – the industry now has accurate records of the condition of forests globally going back to the 1980s – so they can track trends, and help companies to implement science-based responses to the challenges they face, and have better insight into the risks they face.
 The technology can also be used to monitor forest fire risk and flooding problems, too – and they are working on developing the capability to forecast deforestation before it occurs.

-Watch this video to see how one of our members, Bunge, is using satellite monitoring to ensure sustainable palm oil practices.
+Watch this video to see how one of our particpants, Bunge, is using satellite monitoring to ensure sustainable palm oil practices.